Rejean-McCormick/SemantiK_Architect/docs/FRONTEND_API.md

 # "en"
 ```

-If `debug=True` was passed to the generating function, `debug_info` may contain implementation-specific details such as engine identifiers, selected constructions, or intermediate forms.
+If `debug=True` was passed to the generating function, `debug_info` may contain implementation-specific details such as engine identifiers, selected constructions, or intermediate forms (when the underlying engine chooses to expose them).

 ---

 ## 5. CLI

 A small CLI is provided for quick experiments and linguistic work.
+It lives in `nlg/cli_frontend.py` and exposes the `nlg-cli` entry point (via your packaging / tooling).

+> **Current limitation:** The CLI only has a fully wired path for `frame_type="bio"`.
+Other frame types are accepted syntactically but will not yet produce meaningful output until their engines are implemented.

 ### 5.1 Command: `nlg-cli generate`